 Jasione montana is normally a biennial, overwintering as a rosette and flowering/setting seed within a year of germination.
 It occurs as isolated plants at varying levels of density on open ground.
 It appears to respond to higher rainfall levels than are usual in Kent (and hence is a more westerly distributed plant in the British Isles), but is intolerant of waterlogging.
 Weather patterns may affect its frequency in any one year, as was observed in the Lade/Greatstone area in 2011.
-In the British Isles generally, it is said to be found on consolidated sand dunes, on cliff tops, on maritime heath and in semi-natural sites such as walls, hedgebanks and roadverges.
+In the British Isles generally, it is said4 to be found on consolidated sand dunes, on cliff tops, on maritime heath and in semi-natural sites such as walls, hedgebanks and roadverges.

 Our Kent locations are largely related to maritime heath, at Dungeness; and our inland site at Riverhead may be regarded as semi-natural (although it is not clear whether other historic sites along the Folkestone Sands may be considered as similar).
 The Riverhead site is a former sand pit used as a recreation ground, partly scrubbed and wooded, and Sheep's-bit just hangs on in trodden ground above the former sand working face, where vegetative succession is slow, partly because of the minimal soil cover on the free-draining sand, but is increasingly threatening any open areas; also there is the odd plant on the steep working face itself.
 It has in addition been known from the sandy railway cutting on the other side of Shoreham Lane to the main site.
+Associated species here include Agrostis capillaris (Common Bent), Anthoxanthum odoratum (Sweet Vernalgrass), Aira caryophyllea (Silver Hair-grass), Ulex europaeus (Gorse), Trifolium arvense (Hare's-foot Clover), Cytisus scoparius (Broom), Achillea millefolium (Yarrow), Hedera helix, (Common Ivy).
 The Dungeness plants generally grow on the stabilised shingle with a very thin, acid, nutrient-poor, free-draining soil.
-Where noted, the flora is consistent with such a habitat, e.g. Rumex acetosella (Sheep's Sorrel) Silene uniflora (Sea Campion), Teucrium scorodonia (Wood Sage) and lichens (Claydonia spp.), but we could do with more data on associates.
+Where noted, the flora is consistent with such a habitat, e.g. Rumex acetosella (Sheep's Sorrel) Silene uniflora (Sea Campion),